hcgatewood/twitch-plays-glockenspiel/README.md

-6.S08 Final Project Proposal:

-# Twitch Plays Piano
+# Twitch Plays Glockenspiel

 ### Hunter Gatewood and Zachary Neely

 ## I. Introduction

-We plan on building a player piano controlled in real time by an online chat.
-We will use [Twitch](https://en.wikipedia.org/wiki/Twitch.tv) as our chat platform, which has the added benefit of allowing us to stream a video of the piano playing to the chatters, giving them close-to-real-time feedback and incentive to continue using it.
+We plan on building a player glockenspiel controlled in real time by an online chat.
+We will use [Twitch](https://en.wikipedia.org/wiki/Twitch.tv) as our chat platform, which has the added benefit of allowing us to stream a video of the glockenspiel playing to the chatters, giving them close-to-real-time feedback and incentive to continue using it.
 Our embedded system will connect to the chat endpoint, parse messages sent by users, and actuate individual keys or combinations of keys based on the parsed messages.
 (Note that it will **not** stream any video - that will be the responsibility of a dedicated external system.)
 The embedded system will not require a connection to any external services except the chat endpoint, and will be powered by a USB adapter since the system will require large amounts of power to drive multiple actuators, and is intended to operate autonomously for long periods of time (multiple days).
 As part of our project's final deliverable, we will perform a power analysis of the system.

 Our system could parse many different types of messages, including commands to: